 Signs to look for possible hearing issues in children of different ages are:

 - Sitting close to the television with the sound turned up to a loud volume

 - Not responding to someone that is talking without being face to face

 - Stating they are having difficulty hearing

-If you believe your child is experiencing a hearing loss, consult with your physician or an AudigyCertified™ practice at the earliest possible date.
-Timely testing, diagnosis and treatment provide the best course of action to ensuring the highest quality lifetime Sound Experience for your child.
+If you believe your child is experiencing a hearing loss, consult with your child’s physician or pediatrician at the earliest possible date.
+Timely testing, diagnosis, and treatment provide the best course of action to ensuring the highest quality lifetime Sound Experience for your child.